mjcaisse/cppnow-website/src/pages/presenters/index.md

 ## Ending Your Presentation

 It isn’t uncommon for content to take longer to deliver than you expect.
 This is part of the reason that we urge you to practice before a live technical audience.
-We aren’t so tightly scheduled that (with one important exception–see Half Sessions) you can go over by a minute or two.
+We aren’t so tightly scheduled that (with one important exception–see Half Sessions) you can't go over by a minute or two.
 But do not go beyond that.

 If you find that questions are taking you beyond your allotted time, you may cut them off by saying that you’ll continue to take questions during break.